 Top laptops and 2-in-1s for photo editing, Photoshop

-You may be wondering what are the best laptops for Photoshop painting, or for photo editing in Photoshop and Lightroom.
+What’s the best laptop for photo editing?
+While desktops can pack a lot of power, laptops have come a long way.
+Many need the portability, lap-ability, and space-saving qualities of a laptop or 2-in-1.
+The best laptops for Photoshop painting, or photo editing in Photoshop and Lightroom, have to serve many purposes.
 Certainly you need something powerful for working with large files in high quantities.
 You also need a high-res screen, and good color quality.
-You can use many laptops for this purpose, but certain features make for an optimal experience.
+Some believe you need a laptop suitable for gaming in order to run Photoshop well, but this isn’t the case.
+What’s more important is having the power of a mobile workstation.
+You can use many laptops for photo editing, but certain features make for an optimal experience.

 Best laptops for Photoshop and photo editing: what to look for